-Income Securities.
-The Fund may invest in other equity securities that are expected to periodically accrue or generate income for their holders such as common and preferred stocks of issuers that have historically paid periodic dividends or otherwise made distributions to stockholders.
+The Fund also may invest in common stock of issuers that have historically paid periodic dividends or otherwise made distributions to common shareholders.
 Unlike fixed income securities, dividend payments generally are not guaranteed and so may be discontinued by the issuer at its discretion or because of the issuer's inability to satisfy its liabilities.
 Further, an issuer's history of paying dividends does not guarantee that it will continue to pay dividends in the future.
 In addition to dividends, under certain circumstances the holders of common stock may benefit from the capital appreciation of the issuer.